The Orange County 2022 Real Estate Forecast

 - Price increases are leveling out – The Orange County 2022 real estate forecast still predicts an increase in prices, but at a much slower pace than 2021, making it more affordable for buyers.

-Another less impactful factor in the appreciation of home values is that more millennials are ready and able to enter the housing market as generational wealth transfer occurs.
+Another factor to consider is that more millennials will be able to enter the housing market as generational wealth transfer occurs.

 Will the Orange County Real Estate Bubble Burst?

 Anyone that was in the real estate industry in 2008 can’t help but worry if we’re about to see another real estate bubble burst before our eyes.

 With Orange County real estate appreciating at such rapid rates, it’s common to worry whether values will fall dramatically again causing the real estate bubble burst we saw in 2008.

 But the 2022 Orange County real estate forecast doesn’t show this happening.

 The reason for increased demand and higher prices in Orange County is much different from the years leading up to the real estate crash of 2008.
 Plus, lending requirements are much stricter than they were in the years leading up to the great recession.

 Today, most home buyers are purchasing primary residences instead of second homes to use as investment homes or vacation homes.